dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 assert sum * pow == (z + cout * BASE()) * pow;
 ```

-The assertion helps Dafny figure out how to instantiate the postcondition of `LemmaMulEqualityAuto`, making the proof more efficient.
+The assertion helps Dafny figure out how to instantiate the postcondition of `LemmaMulEqualityAuto`, making the verification process more efficient.

 As we'll describe in more detail later, however, it can sometimes be better to avoid the quantifiers in the first place than to help Dafny instantiate them.